UCB-stat-159-f25/proj02-group09/contribution_statement.md

 Evan Vlahos <evlahos@berkeley.edu>

-Lillie Wang <lillie-wang@berkeley.edu> --> Part 1, contribution statement, ai documentation, output directory
+Lillie Wang <lillie-wang@berkeley.edu> -->
+Created and Finished Part 1
+Created and add to contribution statement
+Created and add to ai documentation
+Created and add to output directory
+Created binder and added to README
+Created and add to MyST
+Created Github Pages